 The offices of , but not the newly expanded thrift store, have already moved over to the new campus.
 Barbara Huston, president and CEO of Partners In Care, said the move to the new building was her "Christmas miracle."
 She said Phil Gibbs, of Annapolis and Hamel Real Estate Developers, offered to manage the renovation while lining up about a dozen contractors who donated their time to get it ready.

 “We are seeking other nonprofits who do similar work [as hospice],” Anderson said, noting that the senior population needs the same services and this sharing of space and services would provide infrastructure to that population.

 Hospice of the Chesapeake, known for their end-of-life care and support, helped more than 2,000 patients in their last six months of life from Anne Arundel and Prince George’s counties.
 That was a record number, Anderson said.

 The organization currently employs 190 people—of those, about 150 are administering direct patient care, counselors, nurses and social workers.
-There are 600 volunteers on our books, Anderson said.
-Two new pediatric support programs were launched in May 2011.
+There are 600 volunteers on our books, Anderson said. were launched in May 2011.

 “We meet families where they are, and the most important thing is that we are their resource,” Anderson said.
 "We want to be that organization that when a neighbor needs something—we are there.”

-The Chesapeake Treasures thrift store in Park Plaza is run by hospice volunteers and benefits the Hospice of the Chesapeake.
+The thrift store in Park Plaza is run by hospice volunteers and benefits the Hospice of the Chesapeake.